HomeNotaryGuidesHow To Cancel Notary Agreement

 Difference Between Cancelling a Notary Agreement and a Registered Agreement

-It is essential to distinguish between a simple notarized document and a registered one.
-A registered agreement is recorded with the government (Sub-Registrar's office), while a notarized one is verified by a public notary.
+It is essential to distinguish between a simple notarised document and a registered one.
+A registered agreement is recorded with the government (Sub-Registrar's office), while a notarised one is verified by a public notary.
 Consequently, the cancellation process differs significantly in terms of formality and legal weight.
 [5]

-ProcessRelatively simple; requires a notarized cancellation deed or legal notice.Formal process; requires a registered Cancellation Deed with the Sub-Registrar.
+ProcessRelatively simple; requires a notarised cancellation deed or legal notice.Formal process; requires a registered Cancellation Deed with the Sub-Registrar.

 Government RecordNo official government record of the cancellation exists unless a suit is filed.The cancellation is officially recorded in government books (Encumbrance Certificate).